jhidalgocarrio/build-envire/README.md

-# Build scripts for the Envore bootstrap
+# Build scripts for the Envire bootstrap